NOTACAL logo

 The Simple Interest Calculator computes interest for loans or investments using the simple interest formula.
 Unlike compound interest, simple interest accrues linearly over time based only on the original principal amount.
 Simple interest is commonly used for short-term loans, auto loans (in some cases), personal loans between individuals, Treasury bills, commercial paper, and certain types of bonds.
 Understanding simple interest is fundamental to financial literacy and provides the foundation for more complex interest calculations.

-Simple interest is straightforward: you earn or pay interest only on the original principal, not on accumulated interest.
-This makes it predictable and easy to calculate.
+Simple interest is straightforward: you earn or pay interest only on the original principal, not on accumulated interest. [cfpb-simple] This makes it predictable and easy to calculate.
 For example, if you lend $10,000 at 5 percent simple interest for 3 years, you will earn $1,500 in total interest ($10,000 times 0.05 times 3 = $1,500).
 The borrower repays $11,500 total.

 Real-world examples demonstrate the practical application of simple interest.
 A small business owner needs a $50,000 short-term loan to cover inventory for the holiday season.
 A private lender offers a 6-month loan at 8 percent simple interest.
 Using the formula, the interest would be $50,000 times 0.08 times 0.5, which equals $2,000, making the total repayment $52,000.
 If the loan used the Actual/360 convention for 180 days, the interest would be $50,000 times 0.08 times 180 divided by 360, which equals $2,000 as well since 180/360 equals 0.5.
 This precision matters for larger loan amounts and longer durations.